JavaScript's promised convenience

 Looking at this syntax and ignoring other knowledge I have about the behavior of

-, I can conclude that the callback provided to then
+then, I can conclude that the callback provided to then will receive the

 returns the doubled value.
 That doubled value will be the value